pascalandy/GNU-GENERAL-PUBLIC-LICENSE/README.md

 The whole idea is that we can **mash-up** each other's work by giving original credits.

-Hear what is the GNU GPL license by **Seth Godin**.
-Taken from Seth's podcast Akimbo, episode "All rights reserved".
+Let's **Seth Godin** explain what it is.
+Taken from Seth's podcast Akimbo, episode "All rights reserved."
 This worths 1m40 of your time.

 https://pascalandy.com/blog/what-is-the-gnu-gpl-license/

-Second, here is Plain english explanation by the GNU's creator.
+Second, here is Plain English explanation by the GNU's creator.
 Watch **Richard Stallman** explains the idea.

 [![2019-01-07_20h53](https://user-images.githubusercontent.com/6694151/50804962-4f000b80-12be-11e9-8dfa-5c7b2639e8f6.jpg)](https://youtu.be/iBVgcjhYV2A?t=17m11s)